arthur-teixeira/monkey-interpreter/README.md

 - [X] Interpret source files
 - [X] Compiler
 - [X] VM
-- [ ] Compile to and from file and remove compiler from REPL
+- [ ] Compile to and from file
+  - [X] Load file as compiler input
+  - [X] Execute in the vm after compilation
+  - [ ] Write bytecode to file
 - [ ] File disassembler
 - [ ] Convert objects to tagged unions
 - [ ] Garbage collection